alexnimo/Nimo-Awesome_repo/README.md

    <li>Red-Baron - a set of modules and custom/third-party providers for Terraform which tries to automate creating resilient, disposable, secure and agile infrastructure for Red Teams: https://github.com/Coalfire-Research/Red-Baron</li>
    <li>HazProne - a Cloud Pentesting Framework that emulates close to Real-World Scenarios by deploying Vulnerable-By-Demand aws resources enabling you to pentest Vulnerabilities within, and hence, gain a better understanding of what could go wrong and why.
 The framework helps gain practical, AWS Penetration testing knowledge/skills: https://github.com/stafordtituss/HazProne</li>
    <li>CI/CDon't - This project will deploy intentionally vulnerable software/infrastructure to your AWS account: https://hackingthe.cloud/aws/capture_the_flag/cicdont/ </li>
+   <li>Datadog Security Labs Research - this repository aims at providing proof of concept exploits and technical demos to help the community respond to threats: https://github.com/DataDog/security-labs-pocs</li>
     </span>
   </p3>
   </ul>